• Report an IT Security Incident

 • Give Appropriate Access to your Delegate(s)

 • Office 365 offers several roles you can assign to your delegate(s).
-We recommend that you restrict your delegate(s) to the following four roles: Editor, Author, Reviewer or Free/Busy time.
+We recommend restricting your delegate(s) to the following four roles: Editor, Author, Reviewer, or Free/Busy time.
 This document provides an overview of the roles and the permissions they grant.

 • Limit the Number of Delegates

 • Outlook does not limit the number of delegates that you can add.
 However, we recommend that you only grant Editor permissions to one (1) delegate.
 This allows you to track when and how a meeting was processed.
-Considering the fact that a delegate can use multiple devices to access your data, having many delegates with Editor permissions makes it very difficult to determine why meetings are missing or out of date. *If more than 1 delegate is needed then only 1 person should actively be managing the account at a time to minimize confusion.
+Because a delegate can use multiple devices to access your data, having many delegates with Editor permissions makes it very difficult to determine why meetings are missing or out of date. *If more than 1 delegate is needed, only 1 person should actively manage the account to minimize confusion.

 Previous